The aim of this document is to:

 Thereafter, we will only contact a guest if they have asked us to, (opted in to future mailings) and this will usually be by email.
 If a guest has opted-in and then changes their mind, opting out is easy.
 Either contact us directly by email to [email protected] or use the unsubscribe button on the email communication from us.

 Seeing the data we store about you

-The only paper documents we store are:
+The only paper documents we store is:

 These are kept securely for 13 months before being destroyed by a registered shredding company.

 If a guest would like to know what details we hold about them offline, for what purpose and to whom they may have been disclosed they can request this information either by letter or e-mail.
-We will respond to within seven days of receiving a written request to [email protected]
+We will respond within seven days of receiving a written request to [email protected]

 In very limited circumstances we may need to refuse a guest request (if this was the case, we would give you a detailed reason).